dast5022/paperless-dde/README.md

 # paperless-ngx document importer
 This is a template for Microsoft Excel to import documents data from paperless-ngx via API to Excel.
 # Compatibility
-Tested with [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) Release 2.13.5 and Microsoft Excel 2019 on Microsoft Windows 11.
+Tested with [paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) Release 2.13.5, Microsoft Excel 2019 on Microsoft Windows 11 and more than 5.000 documents.
 # Prerequisites
 - you need a licence of Microsoft Excel to use this template
 - you need to have access to an instanz of paperless-ngx with a personal token (generate via Django